GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 Acessing data and visualizing
 -----------------------------
 Querying a database is maybe the most often performed task, when it comes to databases.
 When you type something in a seach bar, for example, you query a database for the words you are looking for.
 The same, though in a more rudimentary form, can be done with the compiled "borehole temperature" database.

 The following code cells in this notebook show how:
 * to connect to the database
-* introduces a very small library `db_access`
+* introduces a very small library :code:`db_access`
 * get information about available tables in the database
 * formulate queries to get desired data, e.g. temperature depth pairs for a specific borehole
 * store query results in a pandas dataframe and visualize them

 ..
-GENERATED FROM PYTHON SOURCE LINES 64-76
+GENERATED FROM PYTHON SOURCE LINES 65-77

 .. code-block:: default